algorithm-helper/algorithm-helper/content/categories/data-structures/lists/introduction.md

 nodes one by one, until we find the node with the desired value, which is done in O(N) time.

-However, since we may have the `head` and `tail` pointer, we would be able to directly access the value associated with the first and last elements of the list in O(1) time, which proves itself to be useful in stacks and queues, for example.
+However, since we may have the `first` and `last` pointer, we would be able to directly access the value associated with the first and last elements of the list in O(1) time, which proves itself to be useful in stacks and queues, for example.